I need human help to enter verification code (office hours only)

 Resident Ensemble

 LCKB is Phoenix's premiere professional Yiddish music ensemble.
 In January of 2024, LCKB performed in a multi-day artist residency with accordionist Christina Crowder, showcasing recently-discovered klezmer manuscripts from Ukraine, culminating in a concert at Beth El Phoenix.
 The project was supported by the Center for Jewish Philanthropy of Greater Phoenix, ASU Jewish Studies, and the East Valley JCC, and was featured in the Phoenix Jewish News.
-Little Chef Klezmer Band has performed throughout the Southwest US, including in El Paso, TX at Albuquerque’s Klezmerquerque festival in a guest appearance with Jordan Wax.
+Little Chef Klezmer Band has performed throughout the Southwest US, including in El Paso, TX and at Albuquerque’s Klezmerquerque festival in a guest appearance with Jordan Wax.

 Jordan Wax